Tell Me More: Talking Caste Dynamics in Bharatanatyam With Nrithya Pillai

 TS: Another conflation that frequently happens is assuming Devadasi women as primarily from Dalit communities, right?

 NP: Several dance forms in South India — primarily Bharatanatyam, Kuchipudi, Mohiniyattam and Vilasininatyam — were appropriated from Bahujan communities, not Dalit communities.
-Several Dalit communities like yellamma, marthamma, jogini and others, have ritual practices of dedication, but they do not have performing traditions as part of their culture.
+Several Dalit communities like yellamma, marthamma, jogini and others, have ritual practices of dedication, but do not have any connection to the performance tradition of Bharathanatyam which is exclusive to the bahujan courtesan hereditary castes like isaivellalar and kalavantula.
 It’s important to talk about dedications with nuance.
 While it is still necessary to counter practices of dedications that continue in some communities, one must acknowledge that other communities have long abolished it.
 Yet, as a repercussion of the reform debates, the usage of the term devadasi clubs together women from different communities and re-traumatizes women from communities where this practice is not prevalent anymore.
 If reform and reinvention were supposed to be about the democratization of the art, show us women from hereditary and other oppressed communities who are now successful performers?

 TS: After the passing of the Prevention of Dedication Act, there was this reinvention of Bharatanatyam — as you mentioned — into a more religious dance without aspects of srungara (erotic love).
 Why did this happen?